Effects of Hurricane Wilma in Mexico: Impact

 Hurricane Wilma produced torrential rainfall while moving slowly near the Yucatán Peninsula.
 Over a 24-hour period beginning at 12:30 UTC on October 21, a rain gauge on the offshore Isla Mujeres recorded 1633.98 mm of precipitation.
 This broke the record for Mexico's highest 24-hour rainfall total, as well as the highest 24-hour rainfall total in the Western Hemisphere.
 This was greater than the annual rainfall of Quintana Roo.
 Of that total, 1082 mm fell in a span of 12 hours.
 This was just 62 mm short of the global record for 12-hour tropical cyclone rainfall set by Cyclone Denise in 1966.
 Other notable rainfall totals include 770 mm in Cancún, and 376.5 mm in Loché, Yucatán.
 Wilma lashed parts of the Yucatán Peninsula with tropical storm-force winds for nearly 50 hours.
 A station in Cancún recorded 10-minute sustained winds of 160 km/h, with gusts to 212 km/h before the anemometer failed; gusts were estimated at 230 km/h.
-The gust in Cancún was the strongest ever recorded in Mexico but was later surpassed by two gusts of 204.90 mph and 217 km/h recorded during Hurricane Otis of 2023 on the Pacific coast.
-Additionally, a gust to 281 km/h in Chetumal during Hurricane Janet in 1955 was uncovered by reanalysis in 2015.

 Wilma was attended by a significant storm surge, estimated as high as 15 ft by the NHC, which resulted in extensive beach erosion.
 The hurricane also damaged coral reefs offshore.
 In Cancún, the wave action washed away about 700,000 m^{3} (247 million ft^{3}) of sand from beaches.
 The seawater intrusion upset the microbial composition of the Nichupté Bojórquez lagoon system near Cancún, and more broadly injured vegetation near the coast.
 High waves from the hurricane trapped or immobilized about 3,800 boats in Mexico, with another 96 being damaged.
 The hurricane also damaged 490 km2 of crops, largely in Yucatán.
 Affected agricultural industries included corn, papayas, tomatoes, chili peppers, and livestock; fences, wind vanes, and other equipment were all damaged.
 The storm killed about 10% of the region's bees, affecting 83,000 colonies.
 The storm damaged 900 km2 of grasslands, threatening the food supply of about 100,000 cows.
 Across the Yucatán Peninsula, the hurricane destroyed a cumulative 1000000 acre of forest.